European Community Monitor Mission Medal

-The European Community Monitor Mission Medal is a medal which recognizes service with the European Community Monitor Mission in the former Yugoslavia which ran from 1991-2007.
+The European Community Monitor Mission Medal is a medal which recognizes service with the European Community Monitor Mission in the former Yugoslavia which ran from 1991 to 2007.
 The mission came about as part of the Brijuni Agreement of 8 July 1991, which ended hostilities between Slovenia and Yugoslavia.
 This mission was to monitor the withdrawal of the Yugoslav People's Army from Slovenia.
 As the conflict spread, so did the mission to monitor in Croatia and Bosnia-Herzegovina.

 Criteria

 The medal was awarded for at least 21 days of continuous, or 30 days of cumulative service within the theatre of operations.
 For those members of the mission who are killed while assigned to the monitor mission, there is no minimum period of service.
 The medal would be awarded posthumously.